realcoloride/node_characterai/README.md

 puppeteerProtocolTimeout;
 ```

-💡 I recommend that you __frequently__ update this package for bug fixes and new additions.

 ##### Specifying Chromium's path
 🐧 For linux users, if your puppeteer doesn't automatically detect the path to Chromium, you will need to specify it manually.